Skip to main content

 1. Plugin = Building Block

 A Plugin is like an individual building block in your set.
-It contains the necessary source code for your application or infrastructure.
+It contains the necessary source code for your Application or Infrastructure.
 Plugins can serve different purposes:

 • App Plugins: Represent business logic components (e.g., CRUD operations, API endpoints).